Nürburgring Langstrecken-Serie

-The Nürburgring Endurance Series (NLS, German: Nürburgring Langstrecken-Serie) is an organisation of motorsport clubs of which each hosts one event of a nine-race series held on the Nürburgring Nordschleife.
+The Nürburgring Langstrecken-Serie (NLS) is an organisation of motorsport clubs of which each hosts one event of a nine-race (eight in 2024) series held on the Nürburgring Nordschleife.

 Participants of NLS races range from amateurs in small road legal cars with rollcages and harnesses to professional factory teams racing Group GT3 cars.
-The NLS series is closely associated with the 24 Hours Nürburgring, as it has similar rules (mostly), and mainly the same participants.
+The NLS series is closely associated with the Nürburgring 24 Hours, as for the most part it has similar rules, and mainly the same participants.
 In the calendar, several weeks around the 24h date in May/June are taken off to allow teams to prepare for the 24h, and to fix their cars afterwards.
-The 24h is not part of the championship anymore, though.
+However, the 24h is no longer a part of the championship.

+The championship is known for its large quantity of cars as well as its variety, with an average of 113 cars starting per race in 2023.

 Name

-The series was formerly known as VLN (German: Veranstaltergemeinschaft Langstreckenpokal Nürburgring, Association of Nürburgring Endurance Cup Organisers).
-The series was named "BFGoodrich Langstreckenmeisterschaft (BFGLM)" from 2001 to 2009.
+The series was known as "BFGoodrich Langstreckenmeisterschaft (BFGLM)" from 2001 to 2009, and VLN (Veranstaltergemeinschaft Langstreckenpokal Nürburgring, "Association of Nürburgring Endurance Cup Organisers") from 2009 until 2020.

 History

 The VLN was founded in 1977 by several motorsport clubs, which are members of ADAC or Deutscher Motorsport Verband (DMV), in order to join forces.
 Previously, each club had run its own touring car racing event on the Nürburgring, lasting for 3.5 to 6 hours, with about 150 cars and 400 drivers taking part.
 The rules were unified and the races were made part of a series.